MrYMH/HotelListingApi/README.md

 ## Authentication
 The API requires an API key to access.
 To obtain an API key, please contact the project maintainers.

+## Future Plans
+* API Documentation
+* Enhance Search Functionality, so The API should allow you to search for hotels based on your preferred location, date, and price range.
+* Provie more Accurate Information including room types, amenities, pricing, and availability.
+* Allow Reviews and Ratings Functionality.

 ## Contributing

 We welcome contributions from the community!
 If you find a bug or have an idea for a new feature, please open an issue on the Github repository.